The Jaw-Dropping Makapu’u Lighthouse Hike is One of Oahu’s Best FREE Things to Do

 When you reach the top of the trail, the views are outstanding in all directions.
 Luckily, there are a couple of lookout points to appreciate all those scenic views (and hopefully, a few whales!).

-From the top, you’ll actually be looking down on the lighthouse and it’s the ideal spot for photos.
+From the top, you’ll actually be looking down on the lighthouse, and it’s the ideal spot for photos.
 The red-roofed lighthouse against the deep blue sea is one of Oahu’s most beautiful images.

 Can you visit the Makapuu Tide Pools?

 The short answer is no. According to the Hawaii Division of State Parks, these giant tide pools are a CLOSED AREA and considered very dangerous.
-The ocean is unpredictable and the trail down to the tide pools is known for loose rocks and other hazards.
+The ocean is unpredictable, and the trail down to the tide pools is known for loose rocks and other hazards.

 With that said, during your hike, you will likely see people down there ignoring numerous posted warning signs.